 What does SpaceBok do?

-It does not sharpen knives and does not repair gas cookers, it must be said.
-It was originally designed for hopping and walking on the lunar surface.
-Just like astronauts did during the Apollo landings!
+It doesn't sharpen knives or repair gas stoves, it must be said.
+It was originally designed to hop and walk on the lunar surface.
+Just like the astronauts did during the Apollo landings!

-Now, to adapt the concept to Mars, where the terrain is more treacherous and gravity is stronger, the SpaceBok team has altered the robot's pace to make it more stable.
+Now, to adapt the concept to Mars, where the terrain is more treacherous and gravity is stronger, the SpaceBok team has altered the robot's gait to make it more stable.

 Their work is detailed in a study on the arXiv prepress server.